thijssnelleman/automated-reproducibility/reviews/Applying and benchmarking a stochastic programming-based bidding strategy for day-ahead hydropower scheduling.md

 #### Metrics list
 The measured metrics in this experiment are: Daily grand total (relative change), Day-ahead revenues (relative change), Start-up costs (relative change), Change in reservoir value (relative change), Energy score, Integrated distance
-Your corrected list (empty if correct):
+Your corrected list (empty if correct): Daily grand total (absolute and relative change), Day-ahead revenues (absolute and relative change), Start-up costs (absolute and relative change), Change in reservoir value (absolute and relative change), Energy score, Integrated distance

 #### Statistics
 The statistics for the metrics used are: Aggregated sums over two-week periods and the whole test period, presented as a relative difference to the operator result.
 For price input metrics, mean and standard deviation are reported.
-Your corrected list (empty if correct):
+Your corrected list (empty if correct): Aggregated sums over two-week periods and the whole test period, presented as a relative difference to the operator result.
+These sums are done per metric.
+For price input metrics, mean and standard deviation are reported.

 #### Strategy and Test
 The experiment strategy is summarised as: Rolling horizon benchmark over a test period from September 7, 2023, to January 10, 2024.
 The experiment is run for consecutive two-week periods, with initial conditions being reset at the start of each period.